What is A Trust Fund Recovery Penalty?

 The purpose of the interview is to secure Form 4180, Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Taxes.
 This Form contains questions that are designed to pull apart the answers you give.
 Most of the questions on the Form 4180 are made for more than just a simple “yes” or “no” answer.
 Complex answers help the Revenue Officerdecide whether the person was a responsible person and if they acted willfully in not paying the taxes.
 Through this interview, you will have to chance to let the Revenue Officer know what your role and duties within the company are.

 During the interview is when you have the option to make a written statement of your defense.
 You also have the right to hire a tax attorney or other authorized tax agent to bring with you to this interview.
 There have been cases where the IRS has tried to impose the tax on people who had knowledge of but no actual control.
 It is best to be represented by a professional who knows your rights.
-In conclusion of the interview, the Revenue Officer will then decide who will receive the notices of their pending personal tax debt linked to the Trust Fund Recovery Penalty.
-Once the tax debtis assessed to youdirectly it can be resolved like any other tax debt.
+In conclusion of the interview, the Revenue Officer will then decide who will receive the notices of their pending personal tax liability linked to the Trust Fund Recovery Penalty.
+Once the tax liabilityis assessed to youdirectly it can be resolved like any other tax liability.
 This means that you can request an Offer in Compromise a partial pay Installment Agreement, Installment Agreement or currently non collectible status based on your financial status.
 The only action that will not ensure resolution ofthe Trust Fund Penalty is filing Chapter 7 Bankruptcy.
-If Bankruptcy is filed,it will not discharge the Personal tax portion of the Trust Fund Recovery Penalty tax debt that the IRS assessed.
+If Bankruptcy is filed,it will not discharge the Personal tax portion of the Trust Fund Recovery Penalty tax liability that the IRS assessed.